Included FREE items

 However, if stress has become so powerful in your life that it’s debilitating on some level, then you have a problem.
 Chronic stress may lead to other issues like heart disease, digestive issues, and depression.
 It can even have an effect[6] on brain chemistry that could cause neurological problems down the line.

 But, according to recent findings, CBD may be able to reduce this tension by attenuating the feelings of nervousness and fear that accompany it.
-A 2011 study[7], for example, revealed an improvement in performance anxiety issues in people suffering from social phobia.
-The interesting part is that it showed the same effect even in those who didn’t, according to a 2017 study[8].
+A 2011 study[7], for example, revealed that people suffering from social phobia who took CBD showed an improvement in performance anxiety issues.
+The interesting part is that, in a specific dose, it showed the same effects on anxiety in the general population, according to a 2017 study[8].

 In a 2013 study[9] conducted on 48 participants, CBD was found to potentially tone down the threats of stress beforehand.
 These effects were noted even two days after cannabidiol was administered.